rpy2/rpy2-r6/doc/index.rst

 Dynamic class generation
 ------------------------

-We never explicitly defined that class `Range`.
-It was dynamically created by our package to reflect the R class definition from the `ClassFactoryGenerator` instance.
+One must note that we never explicitly defined the class `Range`; it was dynamically created by our package to reflect the R class definition from the `ClassFactoryGenerator` instance.